lemlac/mulem/docs/reference.md

     a = getSomething(a)?
     b = getSomething(b)?
     print("{a + b}")
-orelse:                   -- Option if the block ends early.
+orelse:                   -- Optional, runs when the `opt` block ends early.
     print("Didn't work")
 ```